ec-europa/europa-component-library/docs/decisions/001-print.md

 #### Option 2: define common rules and override for `print`

-It means having CSS rules without specific media target, and override what we need for print.
+It means having CSS rules without specific media target, and override what we need for `print`.

 Example: